Ka Wai Cheung

 In 2018, with the help of Portugal-based design and development studio Pixelmatters, we introduced DoneDone 2, a complete reincarnation of the product as not just an issue tracker, but a customer support tool.

-Alongside my business partner Michael Sanders, we've worked at our own rapid pace—an organized chaos of product development that I've come to embrace.
-We eschewed all the normal drudgery of a typical product company: very few meetings, no formal planning or specs nor heavy processes, while still releasing beautiful, sturdy features at a good clip.
-I'm most proud of our customer product reviews, the numerous companies large and small that have happily stayed loyal for well over a decade, and the tens of millions of tasks and email conversations that DoneDone has helped people manage these past 15 years.
+At DoneDone, we worked at our own rapid pace—an organized chaos of product development that I came to embrace.
+We eschewed all the normal drudgery of a typical product company: very few meetings, no formal planning, no heavy processes, while still releasing beautiful, sturdy features at a good clip.
+I'm most proud of our customer product reviews, the numerous companies large and small that happily used the product for well over a decade, and the tens of millions of tasks and email conversations that DoneDone has helped people manage in those past 15 years.

 In 2006, I started We Are Mammoth (affectionally called WAM) with Craig Bryant.
 We were originally called Xoprecious, a name Craig had already trademarked for his own personal portfolio site.
 It had a curious ring to it and hence became our company name for a handful of months.
 We started as a duo building Flash microsites for agencies but slowly morphed into a more traditional software development shop.
 We did some exciting work in those early years as we grew to a small team of seven-or-so.